Target Data Breach

 The vulnerability exploited in the Target breach stemmed from a phishing attack on a third-party vendor, Fazio Mechanical.
 An employee of Fazio fell for a fraudulent email containing a malicious attachment, which enabled the hackers to deploy the Citadel Trojan horse—a variant of the well-known ZeuS malware.
 Despite Target's security measures, including the use of sophisticated malware detection software, the malware remained undetected on Fazio's systems.
 Subsequently, the hackers obtained login credentials for Target's network and deployed additional malware, which went unnoticed even after multiple alerts were issued by the malware detection system.
 This failure to respond to security alerts and disable automated malware deletion features allowed the hackers to exfiltrate sensitive data over a two-week period, leading to substantial financial losses and reputational damage for Target.

-Remote Terminal
+Lab Terminal

-• Use the help-module2 command to explore available commands.
+• Use the help command to explore available commands.
+Use a username of faziodavid and a password of 1aB3cD7e.

 • Begin by logging into the Ariba website using the obtained credentials: ssh 192.168.1.47.